 But don’t jump the gun.
 Relationships are really the key to all of this link building and SEO stuff, and don’t underestimate how long it can take to build them.
 If you’re patient; the trust, credibility and connections you build from this process will go far beyond a bit of search engine traffic.
 It will begin to form the foundations of your business.

 No it won’t happen over night – so you need to persist.
-But most people give up way too early and miss all the rewards from the hard work that content marketing presents in the short term.
+But most people give up way too early and miss all the rewards from the hard work that content and b2b marketing presents in the short term.

 *This post was originally published on Blogger Sidekick.